Reciprocity maps with restricted ramification: Abstract

 \section{Abstract}

 We compare two maps that arise in study of the cohomology of global fields with ramification restricted to a finite set $S$ of primes.
 One of these maps, which we call an $S$-reciprocity map, interpolates the values of cup products in $S$-ramified cohomology.
-In the case that the field is the $p$th cyclotomic field for an odd prime $p$ and $S$ consists of the unique prime over $p$, we describe an application to the values of this cup product on cyclotomic $p$-units, as first studied in \cite{mcs}, confirming a relationship observed in \cite{me-gal} between pairing values in distinct eigenspaces for the action of Galois.
-For more general cyclotomic fields, we relate the cokernel of an $S$-reciprocity map to the dual Selmer groups of residual representations attached to newforms that satisfy congruences with Eisenstein series, motivated by a conjecture of the author's in \cite{me-Lfn}.
+In the case of $p$-ramified cohomology of the $p$th cyclotomic field for an odd prime $p$, we use this to exhibit an intriguing relationship between particular values of the cup product on cyclotomic $p$-units.
+We then consider higher analogues of the $S$-reciprocity map and relate their cokernels to the graded quotients in augmentation filtrations of Iwasawa modules.